CookIt-Platform/backend/README.md

 # CookIt Platform Backend

 This repository contains the backend service for the CookIt Platform—a web application for sharing, discovering, and managing recipes and related social features.
-The backend is built with Spring Boot, Java, and MySQL, and provides a rich RESTful API.
+The backend is built with Spring Boot, Java, and MySQL, and provides a rich REST API.

 ---